Capital One Financial Corporation (COF) Downgrade Issued by Wall Street Gurus

 Sponsored

-The average price from analysts is $122.78, which is $24.65 above the current price.
-COF currently public float of 377.50M and currently shorts hold a 1.46% ratio of that float.
-Today, the average trading volume of COF was 2.76M shares.
+COF currently public float of 377.50M and currently shorts hold a 1.62% ratio of that float.
+Today, the average trading volume of COF was 2.78M shares.

 COF’s Market Performance

-COF stocks went up by 5.14% for the week, with a monthly drop of -14.96% and a quarterly performance of -1.78%, while its annual performance rate touched -32.31%.
-The volatility ratio for the week stands at 3.33% while the volatility levels for the past 30 days are set at 3.31% for Capital One Financial Corporation.
-The simple moving average for the period of the last 20 days is -0.70% for COF stocks with a simple moving average of -12.67% for the last 200 days.
+COF stocks went down by -9.90% for the week, with a monthly drop of -11.64% and a quarterly performance of -13.32%, while its annual performance rate touched -39.01%.
+The volatility ratio for the week stands at 4.26% while the volatility levels for the past 30 days are set at 3.26% for Capital One Financial Corporation.
+The simple moving average for the period of the last 20 days is -10.07% for COF stocks with a simple moving average of -21.71% for the last 200 days.

 Analysts’ Opinion of COF